 Specific emphasis is placed on training the lab worker for properly handing the glassware, what personal protective equipment should be worn, and how to properly transport lab glass.
 Finally, the video discusses the proper technique to stir materials inside lab glass containers as well as when to know that a piece of glassware is faulty.
 If you have lab workers who use glassware, then this training video will teach them how to use it safely, and prevent accident and injuries while completing their job duties.
 This program is available on a DVD or you can also purchase the training via our online safety training program.

-This lab glassware safety training video is 13 minutes long and you can view a 2 minute preview of the video below.
+This lab glassware safety training video is 13 minutes long and you can view a full-length preview of the video below.

 What's Included In The Box?:

 - All of our training videos include a separate disc that contains the following additional resources:

 1) A Leader's Guide that the instructor can use to help facilitate the training and provide additional verbal support to the video.
 It also includes a sample outline for the training session including an agenda

 2) An employee quiz on the material that was taught in the video

 3) Answer key to the quiz